Juniper/ruby-junos-ez-stdlib/README.md

 The framework is comprised of these basic eloements:

-  1. Facts:
+  - Facts:

     A Hash of name/value pairs of information auto-collected.
 Fact values can be Hash structures as well so you can have deeply nested fact data.
 You can also define your own facts in addition to the "stdlib" facts

-  1. Resources:
+  - Resources:

     Resources allow you to easily configure and perform operational functions on specific items within Junos, for example VLANs, or switch ports.
 A resource has *properties* that you manipuate as Hash.
 You can interact with Junos using resource methods like `read!`, `write!`, `delete!`, `activate!`, `deactivate!`, etc.
     For a complete listing of resource methods, refer to the *docs* directory

-  1. Providers:
+  - Providers:

-    Providers allow you to select a resource.
+    Providers allow you to manage a collection of resource, and most commonly, select a resource.
     A provider also allows you to obtain a list of resources (Array of *names*) or a catalog (Hash of resource properties).
 Providers may include resource specific functionality, like using complex YAML/Hash data for easy import/export and provisioning with Junos

-  1. Utilities:
+  - Utilities:

     Utilities are simply collections of functions.
 The **filesystem** utilities, for example, will allow you to easily push config snippets in "curly-brace", "set", or XML formats.
 The